zkoss/zkdoc/zk_component_ref/Tree.md

 ### DefaultTristateTreeModel

-If you don't want to implement yourself, there's a default tristate tree model is provided in ZK EE, let's take a look at a simple demonstration.
+{% include ZK EE %} If you don't want to implement yourself, there's a default tristate tree model is provided in ZK EE, let's take a look at a simple demonstration.

 ``` java
 DefaultTristateTreeModel model = new DefaultTristateTreeModel(